 Patron eligibility for ILL

-- Welcome Cards, Internet Use Only Cards, Non-Resident Cards, etc. are not eligible.
+- Holders of Temporary Cards, Welcome Cards, Internet Use Only Cards, Non-Resident Cards, etc. are not eligible.

-- Must have an active telephone number in their patron record
+- Must have an active telephone number or email address in their patron record.

 Items eligible for ILL